Oxen-AI/oxen-release/oxen-rust/README.md

 # Oxen 🐂

-Libraries and tools to manage Oxen repositories.
+Library, tools, and server to manage Oxen repositories.

 # Components